michaelgale/cq-gridfinity/README.md

 ## Drawer Spacer (`GridfinityDrawerSpacer`)

 The `GridfinityDrawerSpacer` class can be used to make spacer components to fit a drawer with any arbitrary dimensions.
-With a specified width and depth of the drawer, the best fit of integer gridfinity baseplate units is computed.
+Initialize with specified width and depth of the drawer (in mm) and the best fit of integer gridfinity baseplate units is computed.
 Rarely, integer multiples of 42 mm gridfinity baseplates fit perfectly inside a drawer; therefore, spacers are required to secure the baseplate snuggly inside the drawer.
 Spacers consist of 4x identical corner sections, 2x spacers for the left and right sides and 2x spacers for the front and back edges.

+If the computed spacer width falls below a configurable threshold (default 4 mm), then no spacer component is made in that dimension.
+The spacer components are made by default with interlocking "jigsaw" type features to assist with assembly and to secure the spacers within the drawer.
+Also, alignment arrows (default but optional) are placed on the components to indicate the installation orientation in the direction of the drawer movement.

 ```python
     # make drawer spacers for Craftsman tool chest drawer 23" wide x 19" deep